jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 ## Industry applications

-The know-how showed in this prototype can used in a wide variety of QC scenarios in the manufacturing industry.
-However, there are some products that may naturally born from this proposal.
+The know-how showed in this prototype can be used in a wide variety of QC scenarios in the manufacturing industry.
+Furthermore, some products may naturally born from this proposal.
 The most obvious one is a digital microscope with AI capabilities.
 The low cost and low power consumption of the STM32N6 chip may benefit such applications.
-Even if the microscope is not battery-powered, the low power consumption of the chip will accommodate a design without active cooling reducing the costs and miniaturizing the design even further.
+Even if the microscope is not battery-powered, the low power consumption of the chip will accommodate a design without active cooling reducing the costs and miniaturizing the design.

 ![Commercial Digital Microscope (No AI capable)](images/elektor-smt32/digital_microscope3.webp)